jordanmack/nervos-halving-countdown/README.md

 This is a basic countdown page for the next mining reward halving on Nervos CKB Layer 1 blockchain.

+You can view a live version of this site at [NervosHalving.com](https://nervoshalving.com/)

 Note: This project is currently of proof of concept quality and is not intended for long term use.

+Developing
+These instructions describe how to launch, run, and develop using the CKB.tools code base.

+If you don't need to develop and just want to use the tools, visit the CKB.tools website.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).